X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Results

 \subsection{Intermediate variable state}

-During the continuous monitoring of the PCA light curve of IGR J17091-3624, we found a change in the variability pattern from 02 March 2011 to 19 March 2011 (see the top left panel of Fig. 4) in the energy range 2.0-60.0 keV.
-On 02 March 2011, the source was in hard intermediate state when the light curve was less variable and very similar to the typical light curves seen in canonical BHXBs.
-On 19 March 2011, the light curve showed a very regular repetitive pattern and high variability (peak count rate $\sim$ 3$-$4 times higher than the count rate at the persistent level).
-We denoted it by variable state.
-Observations and average count rate that belonged to the HIMS and variable state were separated by a dashed line in Fig 1.
+During the continuous monitoring of the PCA light curve in IGR J17091$-$3624, we find a gradual transition in the count rate variability pattern from 12 March, 2011 to 19 March, 2011 in the energy range 2.0-60.0 keV.
+On 12 March, 2011, the source was in the SIMS when the light curve is less variable and very similar to the typical light curves seen in canonical BHXBs (see the top left panel of Fig. 4).
+On 19 March, 2011, the light curve shows a very regular repetitive pattern, high variability (peak count rate $\sim$ 3$-$4 times higher than the count rate at the persistent level; see lower-middle left panel of Fig. 4), and high count rate fractional rms (see bottom panel of Fig.1).
+We denote it by variable state/$\rho$-like class.
+Observations of average count rate that belong to the HIMS/SIMS and variable state/$\rho$-like class are separated by a dashed vertical line in Fig. 1.